How much money will I save by quitting smoking?

 A savings account isn’t his only option though.
 Perhaps he has outstanding debt on a credit card, and paying this extra money towards his bill will help him clear that debt earlier, meaning he’ll be paying less in interest.

 Or perhaps he could overpay on his mortgage.
 Many mortgages allow overpayments of up to 10% of the balance each year, and doing so means that you’ll slash the amount of interest you pay and pay the mortgage off earlier!

 Or maybe he fancies a bit of a punt by investing that cash.
-He could stick it in an ISA that tracks the FTSE, for example, or head over to a site like FundingCircle or Seedrs and put his money behind a small business.
-If all goes to plan he’ll pocket a decent return on his money, and help the economy to boot.
+He could stick it in a Stocks & Shares ISA that tracks the FTSE, for example, or lend it via a peer-to-peer firm like Lending Works, RateSetter or Zopa.

 Another huge boost